 Today, many of these gaps remain: there is no federal provision for overtime pay (standard in other industries), the right to unionize (ditto), and even lower minimum age requirements (despite agriculture being a dangerous industry).”

 Brave New Life Project is a community-based project that partners with Colorado businesses and organizations to provide free employment services, mental health services, and educational programs to anyone wishing to transition out of industrial animal AG or breeding jobs.
 They offer one-on-one job coaching, resume help, interview prep, and more.
 The organization works to create a customized plan for each individual based on their needs and circumstances.
 The Brave New Life Project will even search for jobs for the transitioning employee, allowing them to continue their current position until they find a new job.

 The overall goal of The Brave New Life Project is to provide more humane and sustainable employment opportunities to anyone who wants to escape the animal agriculture industry.
 Industrial animal ag and breeding jobs take a significant toll on mental and emotional health as well as physical health.
 The Brave New Life Project offers safer alternatives for work.
 They strive to help individuals and their families recover and thrive financially, mentally, and emotionally.

 For more information on The Brave New Life Project, visit bravenewlife.org.

-At FARM we are dedicated to strive for a world where animals are no longer used, abused, raised, or killed for food.
-If you want to make a difference for animals please consider going vegan, and in turn, removing your financial support for animal exploitation.
-Each day you can make a statement and create change with your wallet by refusing to purchase animal products.
+At FARM, we strive to create a world where animals are no longer used, abused, raised, or killed for food.
+If you want to make a difference for animals, please consider going vegan and, in turn, removing your financial support for animal exploitation.
+Each day, you can make a statement and create change with your wallet by refusing to purchase animal products.